katcipis/sophia/notes/books/seven-concurrency.md

 * Actor model concurrency, more like distributed system than Go's channels
 * New approach to error handling that not repetitive but not exceptions
 * Purely functional (no mutable state, everything is copied, no race conditions)
+* Concurrent processes CAN'T share memory (again, no races)
+* Dynamically typed (brings all the trade offs when compared to a static one)
 * Pattern matching
 * Pipelining